 Anyone who has been awarded a doctoral degree from an Australian institution in the two years prior to 30 June in the year of the award is eligible.
-Nominations close on 31 July each year.
+Nominations close on 30 June 2020.
 Theses accepted for the degree after this date may be nominated in the following year.

 Nominations may be made from qualified Faculties, Schools or Departments of Education, or from other relevant parts of the University where doctoral theses in the field of education research are produced, by the Dean or relevant Head.

 No more than one nomination may be made in any one year from each institution.

 The main criterion for assessment of excellence in doctoral research in education will be the contribution made to theoretical, empirical, and/or methodological knowledge in education.
 In particular, preference will be given to studies which make a conceptual advance in educational theory, policy and practice, which point to the methods of improving educational practice or pioneer innovation, which contribute through disciplined research to knowledge on which new educational practices may be based, or which contribute to advances in methodology of educational research, evaluation and dissemination.

 Other criteria include originality and thoroughness in carrying through the research and the quality of presentation of the work.
 Other things being equal, theses which are judged readily adaptable to scholarly and professional dissemination will be preferred.
 Given that the above criteria are met, no preference will be given to any particular substantive issues that might be addressed.

 - Funds will be made available following the conference paper presentation.